Great to have you with us, my friends, Rush Limbaugh Talent on loan from God.

 Now, I don't know about other people.

-I'm not trying to portray Trump as dumb and stupid and uh arrogant and not paying attention to it.
+I'm not trying to portray Trump as dumb and stupid and arrogant and not paying attention to it.

 I don't believe that at all.

-And in some ways that it's working.
+And in some ways, it's working.

 Who knows?

-Whatever, whatever, whatever, whatever it is.
+Whatever, whatever it is.

-So, anyway, I'm long here.
+So anyway, I'm long here.

 I've got to take a break.

-Len, I appreciate the call.
+Lynn, I appreciate the call.

 I really do.

-Uh, we'll be back and continue here in just a second.
+We'll be back and continue here in just a second.

 Don't go away.